Estimated reading time: 15 minutes

 Liability Inventory

-Again, this is your basic liability inventory that is important for everyone to have at all times, not just in the event of death.
+Again, this is your basic liability inventory that is always important for everyone, not just in the event of death.

 - Liability and the Outstanding Values